-I loved my job giving classical recitals for passengers but I did have a couple of ‘near misses’ myself (as well as many extremely rocky, uncomfortable trips); one was in the Atlantic and the other in the dreaded Bay of Biscay.
+I loved my job giving classical recitals for passengers but I did have a couple of ‘near misses’ myself, as well as many extremely rocky, uncomfortable trips; one was in the Atlantic and the other in the Bay of Biscay.
 They happened on small ships and on the first occasion the ship nearly tipped over – we were all up on top with our life jackets on!
-Even though we were close to impending disaster it never occurred to me to stop cruising because it’s generally a very safe form of transport.
+Even though we were close to impending disaster it never occurred to me to stop cruising because it’s generally very safe.